kevin-chalmers/set08103/lectures/lecture13/README.md

 # Lecture 13: The Second Way of DevOps - Feedback

+In this lecture we will cover the technical practices of feedback.
+Feedback is our ability to gain information from our peers and systems to improve our work.
+Feedback, and using feedback effectively, is important in all aspects of your life, and in development we must ensure we are doing the right work effectively.

 ## Behavioural Objectives

+- [ ] **Define** *telemetry in software development*.
+- [ ] **Describe** *how to use telemetry in software development*.
+- [ ] **Describe** *how to use hypothesis-driven development*.
-- [ ] TODO
+- [ ] **Describe** *peer reviewing for software development*.

 ## Create Telemetry to Enable Seeing and Solving Problems

 Telemetry is defined in *The DevOps Handbook* as:

-**Telemetry**: an automated communications process by which measurements and other data are collected at remote points and are subsequently transmitted to receiving equipment for monitoring.
+> **Telemetry**: an automated communications process by which measurements and other data are collected at remote points and are subsequently transmitted to receiving equipment for monitoring.

 We need to create telemetry from applications, environments, build pipelines, etc. in our pre-production, production and deployment environments.
 Our aim is to provide information to allow developers and operations to solve problem collaboratively.
 This is to overcome the following scenario: